mech/Notes/HR/jobline.md

 * Let staff view their own job handling
 * Scoreboards, leaderboards, let consultants see how they ranked among the entire community and adjust their strategy and velocity.
 * SOA - some has partial payment and we can see the `amt_os` to know what is left for outstanding.
 I think only `nett_payable_w_gst` need to change to reflect the same as `amt_os` while `amt_payable_w_gst` remains.
+* Display a "poo" besides those pipeline stages where it is long and smelly
+*

 ## Account Management

 * Invitation (invite collaborator, co-worker, etc. See Dropbox example - https://www.dropbox.com/guide/business/highlights/getting-started)
 * Transfer Ownership
+* See Amazon AWS's IAM policy like Allow, Deny as example.
+Groups.
+* Users, Groups, Roles, Permissions, Sharing, Conditions

+Use Group to manage Permission.
+Don't manage it at User-level.
+Map permissions to a specific business function.

 ---